-Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Otorohanga District under the Creative Communities New Zealand Scheme are now being called for.
+Applications for financial assistance to provide support and encouragement to local Communities to create and present diverse opportunities for accessing and participating in arts activities within the Ōtorohanga District under the Creative Communities New Zealand Scheme will be called for from 25 March 2021.

-A total of $23,500 is available for distribution for projects and activities that –
+A total of $30,015 will be available for distribution for projects and activities that –

 Eligible projects will be assessed according to the following criteria –

 1) Create opportunities for local communities to engage with, and participate in local arts activities.

 2) Support the diverse arts and cultural traditions of local communities, enriching and promoting their uniqueness and cultural diversity.

 3) Enable and encourage young people (under 18 years) to engage with, and actively participate in the arts.

 Funding will be available under the Scheme by way of subsidy only.